valgrindCTF/website/src/posts/hqli-me.md

 As we can see, even though the first request resulted in `500` status code due to `Column index out of range`, the file write still went through.

-### RCE in the orders_container via JdiInitiator constructor
+### RCE in the orders_container via JdiInitiator Constructor

 As mentioned before, one interesting quirk of HQL is that it allows us to call constructors of Java classes with the `new` keyword in the query.
-For the majority of classes, the constructors do simple assignments of the class fields so they're not useful at all.
+For the majority of classes, the constructors do simple assignments of the class fields, so they're not useful at all.
 One major exception is [JdiInitiator](https://docs.oracle.com/en/java/javase/21/docs/api/jdk.jshell/jdk/jshell/execution/JdiInitiator.html#%3Cinit%3E(int,java.util.List,java.lang.String,boolean,java.lang.String,int,java.util.Map)).
 As the docs state

 > Start the remote agent and establish a JDI connection to it.

 This boils down to launching the `java` executable with a bunch of arguments that we can affect by the constructor arguments.
-What caught my eye immediately is the `customConnectorArgs` argument:
+What caught my eye immediately was the `customConnectorArgs` argument:

 > customConnectorArgs - custom arguments passed to the connector.
 These are JDI com.sun.jdi.connect.Connector arguments.
 The vmexec argument is not supported.